kubernetes/kops/docs/run_in_existing_vpc.md

 ## Running in a shared VPC

-When launching into a shared VPC, the VPC & the Internet Gateway will be reused, but we create a new subnet per zone, and a new route table.
+When launching into a shared VPC, the VPC & the Internet Gateway will be reused.
+By default we create a new subnet per zone, and a new route table, but you can also use a shared subnet (see [below](#running-in-a-shared-subnet)).

 Use kops create cluster with the `--vpc` and `--network-cidr` arguments for your existing VPC: